Antony Szmierek

 Antony Szmierek is a fast-rising artist from Manchester, captivating audiences with thoughtful lyricism and engaging performances across rap, spoken word and dance music.

-Elsewhere, Antony has played to huge festival crowds at Glastonbury, Reading & Leeds, Bluedot, Truck, Lost Village and Down The Rabbit Hole, and sold out his debut UK headline tour last year including Manchester’s New Century Hall.
+Elsewhere, Antony has played to huge festival crowds including multiple triumphant Glastonbury sets, Reading & Leeds, Bluedot, Truck, Lost Village and Down The Rabbit Hole, and sold out his debut UK headline tour last year including Manchester’s New Century Hall.

 “The best thing I’ve heard all year.”
 Lauren Laverne, BBC 6Music